-Prerequisites: ENG 101 or permission of instructor.
-Fundamental principles of advertising, public relations, and technical writing.
-May be used to satisfy Area A of the General Curriculum distribution if not used in the writing major or minor.
+Prerequisite: ENG 101 or permission of instructor.
+Fundamental principles of advertising public relations, and technical writing.
+May not be used to satisfy Area A of the General Curriculum Distribution.

 352 Poetry Writing Workshop (4)

 Prerequisites: Either WRI 250 or 251; or permission of instructor.
 Advanced training in poetry writing.
 Directed reading in recent world poetry to aid in expanding and developing the individual sensibility.